+XIV.
 TIMELINES

-All time frames set forth in this policy may be extended by the AVP of the Division of Diversity, Equity and Inclusion, Office of Student Equity and Compliance, DEI Investigator, Hearing Panel Chair or their Designee for good cause, with written notice to the Complainant(s) and Respondent(s) of the delay and the reason for the delay.
+All time frames set forth in this policy may be extended by the Title IX Coordinator, Investigator, Hearing Officer, or their Designee for good cause, with written notice to the Complainant(s) and Respondent (s) of the delay and the reason for the delay.
 Good cause may include, but is not limited to, considerations such as the absence of a party/Advisor, or a witness; the need for language assistance or an interpreter; or a person with disabilities requests a reasonable accommodation.

+XV.
 RETALIATION

-Any harassment, intimidation, coercion, discrimination or adverse action taken against an individual for the purpose of interfering with their rights under this policy, or because of that individual's participation in a complaint or investigation of Sexual Misconduct, will be treated as a separate violation of this policy and will result in immediate action by the University to stop the retaliatory behavior, prevent further violations by the perpetrator and remedy any adverse impact of the violation.
+Any harassment, intimidation, coercion, discrimination or adverse action taken against an individual for the purpose of interfering with their rights under this policy, or because of that individual's participation in a complaint or investigation of Sexual Misconduct, will be treated as a separate violation of this policy and will result in immediate action by the University to stop the retaliatory behavior, prevent further violations by the perpetrator, and remedy any adverse impact of the violation.